CIRCLE MEMBERSHIP

 Subscriptions are due for renewal on 1st January each year.
 The subscription for the following year is one item to be agreed at each AGM.
 Membership will be treated as lapsed if the subscription has not been renewed by 31st March.

-The annual subscription is £23.00 and covers the calendar year 2024.
+The annual subscription is £23.00 and covers the calendar year 2025.
 Members joining at any time during the year who pay the full subscription receive all journal issues for that year, or may elect to pay a reduced rate for the remaining issues for the year.
-All cheques, postal orders, etc., should be made payable to The Brighton Circle, and sent to the Secretary: Nicholas Pryor, 19 Sotheby Road, LONDON N5 2UP, England.
+All cheques, postal orders, etc., should be made payable to The Brighton Circle, and sent to the Membership Secretary: Richard Schmidt, 14 Perceval Avenue, LONDON NW3 4PY, England.

 Privacy Statement